Chargebacks have become a growing problem for ecommerce companies. In fact, credit card chargebacks are rising at a rate of 20% each year.

 Provide exceptional customer service

-As I said earlier, sometimes customers file chargebacks for the wrong reasons, such as wanting a refund.
+As we said earlier, sometimes customers file chargebacks for the wrong reasons, such as wanting a refund.

 While this is not an appropriate reason to take that action, the customer can still win.
 Plus, you probably won’t win a dispute.